EngineAwesome/engineawesome-gravityforms/readme.txt

 == Frequently Asked Questions ==
 = What does this plugin do? =
-It extends Gravity Forms by adding advanced webhook integration and custom field settings specifically for Engine Awesome, allowing for enhanced data handling and conversion options.
+It extends the Gravity Forms Webhook addon by adding advanced webhook integration and custom field settings specifically for Engine Awesome, allowing for enhanced data handling and conversion options.

 = How do I see the custom field settings? =
 When editing a form in Gravity Forms, you will find a new "Engine Awesome" tab in the field settings area.
-This tab provides options to set custom tooltips, conversion methods, and meta keys.
+This tab provides options to set custom options, conversion methods, and meta keys.

-= Why isn’t the plugin functionality showing up? = Ensure that Gravity Forms and (if needed) the Gravity Forms Webhooks add-on are both active.
+= Why isn’t the plugin functionality showing up? = Ensure that Gravity Forms and the Gravity Forms Webhooks add-on are both active.

 == Changelog ==
 = 1.2 =